michaelgrotton/blog/README.md

-This is a personal blog / portfolio / website for technical projects and blog posts, and non-technical projects and blog posts like cooking/baking, reading, photograpy, personal life musings, etc etc.
+This is a personal blog / portfolio / website for technical and non-technical blog posts.

 It is built with gatsby.js, and I started it with the gatsby-blog-starter repo, but here are the changes I made:
   * site design, implemented with native css